Skip advert

 The Corsa Electric uses a single electric motor to drive the front wheels, much like the regular petrol Corsa.
 Both power outputs feel similarly nippy around town due to having a responsive accelerator pedal, which is typical of an EV.
 The near-instant torque from the electric motor makes the 0-30mph dash very swift despite the 1544kg kerbweight.

-It’s a fine car to drive around town, with light and reasonably precise steering helping to boost agility in built-up areas and around roundabouts, the typical roads this car will spend its life on.
+It’s a fine car around town, with light and reasonably precise steering helping to boost agility in built-up areas and around roundabouts, the typical roads this car will spend its life on.
 Grip is also decent, and thanks to the heavy battery pack keeping the weight low in the car, the Corsa Electric doesn’t lean too much in the bends and doesn’t feel out of place on a twisty country road.
-It’s safe and predictable, rather than fun.
+It’s safe and predictable rather than outright fun.
 For that, you’ll need to go for an MG4, because its rear-wheel-drive setup and extra power affords much more adjustability to the driving experience.

 Advertisement - Article continues below